-Andrei Karpathy: ...the task of labeling images with 5 out of 1000 categories quickly turned out to be extremely challenging, even for some friends in the lab who have been working on ILSVRC and its classes for a while.
-First we thought we would put it up on [Amazon Mechanical Turk].
-Then we thought we could recruit paid undergrads.
-Then I organized a labeling party of intense labeling effort only among the (expert labelers) in our lab.
-Then I developed a modified interface that used GoogLeNet predictions to prune the number of categories from 1000 to only about 100.
+Andrei Karpathy: ...the task of labeling images with 5 out of 1000 categories quickly turned out to be highly challenging, even for some friends in the lab who have been working on ILSVRC and its classes for a while.
+First, we thought we would put it up on [Amazon Mechanical Turk].
+Then, we thought we could recruit paid undergrads.
+Then, I organized a labeling party of intense labeling effort only among the (expert labelers) in our lab.
+Then, I developed a modified interface that used GoogLeNet predictions to prune the number of categories from 1000 to only about 100.
 It was still too hard - people kept missing categories and getting up to ranges of 13-15% error rates.
-In the end I realized that to get anywhere competitively close to GoogLeNet, it was most efficient if I sat down and went through the painfully long training process and the subsequent careful annotation process myself...
+In the end, I realized that to get anywhere competitively close to GoogLeNet, it would be most efficient if I sat down and went through the painfully long training process and the subsequent careful annotation process myself.
 The labeling happened at a rate of about 1 per minute, but this decreased over time...
-Some images are easily recognized, while some images (such as those of fine-grained breeds of dogs, birds, or monkeys) can require multiple minutes of concentrated effort.
+Some images are easily recognized, while some pictures (such as those of fine-grained breeds of dogs, birds, or monkeys) can require multiple minutes of concentrated effort.
 I became very good at identifying breeds of dogs...
 Based on the sample of images I worked on, the GoogLeNet classification error turned out to be 6.8%...
-My own error in the end turned out to be 5.1%, approximately 1.7% better.
+In the end, my error turned out to be 5.1%